angry-tony/A-collection-of-OSS-tools/README.md

 # My Links
 * Pull requests welcome!
-* 98% OSS
+* 98% OSS and just a little free-as-in-beer commercial software
 * Almost no SaaS
-* Just a little free-as-in-beer commercial software
 * Please don't submit to Reddit, HN, or post this on Twitter.
 Share, but share with close friends!
 * [Josh on LinkedIn](https://www.linkedin.com/in/jturgasen)
 * [Josh's Technical Blog](https://jturgasen.github.io)